sethchang27/sethchang27/README.md

 This computational pathology projects implements a multimodal deep learning pipeline using histology and radiology images to predict prostate cancer outcomes using **PyTorch**.
 - Foundational models used as encoders to extract embeddings from histology and radiology data
 - Evaluation of encoders using a custom built MLP architecture for both modalities, utilising hyperparameter tuning and repeated K-fold cross validation
-- Expirimented with intermediate and late fusion methadologies, highlighting multimodal deep learning models have superior performance to unimodal approaches
+- Expirimented with intermediate and late fusion methadologies, highlighting multimodal deep learning models have superior performance compared to unimodal approaches

 ## 🛠️ Technologies